panvourtsis/JS-Piano/README.md

 # JS Piano

 A fun project that i did to demonstrate the power of JS !!
+I am using the power of audioContext.
+That's why you will only be able to see it under chrome os firefox for now.

   - You can play any track you want
   - Define as many divs you want to make instances